-We’ll talk about one of the newer flea and tick medications – Bravecto – below, so you can start figuring out if it is a good option for your pooch.
+We’ll talk about one such flea and tick medication – Bravecto – below, so you can start figuring out if it is a good option for your pooch.

 What is Bravecto?

-Bravecto is a flea-and-tick-killing medication that provides dogs with up to 12 weeks of protection.
-The active ingredient in the medication is fluralaner, which is a systemic ectoparasiticide (meaning that it kills bugs that live on the outside of your dog’s body).
+Bravecto is a flea-and-tick medication that uses the active ingredient fluralaner — a systemic ectoparasiticide (meaning that it kills bugs that live on the outside of your dog’s body).